 Publication and presentation at conferences of HPTN trial data is generally done in collaboration with the SDMC.
-As a member of the Manuscript Review Committee (MRC), the SDMC PI or designee reviews all manuscripts, abstracts, posters and presentations describing data or results of HPTN studies.
+As a member of the Manuscript Review Committee (MRC), the SDMC PI or designee reviews all manuscripts and abstracts describing data or results of HPTN studies.